 According to Frost & Sullivan, in 2016, the top three providers in the junior ELT market in tier-one cities in China as measured by gross billings were EF Kids, us and POP kids.
 According to Frost & Sullivan, in 2016, the top five players accounted for 21.9% of market share of the junior ELT market in tier-one cities in China in terms of gross billings, and Rise alone accounted for 5.9%.
-For the premium junior ELT market in tier-one cities, in 2016, the top five players accounted for 56.7% of the market share in terms of gross billings, and Rise alone accounted for 17.1%.

 Furthermore, in 2016, the top three providers in the junior ELT market in Beijing as measured by gross billings were us, EF kids and Lily English according to Frost & Sullivan.
 According to Frost & Sullivan, in 2016, the top five players accounted for 30.1% of market share of the junior ELT market in Beijing in terms of gross billings, and Rise alone accounted for 11.4%.
-Rise also ranked second, fourth and second in terms of market share measured by gross billings in Shanghai, Guangzhou and Shenzhen, respectively, in 2016.